 Why don't you like the GPL?

-Another thing I've encountered from GPL authors is how much they want to charge someone if you want to use their library in a product.
+One thing I've encountered from GPL authors is how much they want to charge someone if you want to use their library in a product.
 A few years ago I was going to change the library I use for creating Flash movies in the PayPal Button Creator since I bought the library back in the early 2000s and its based on net 1.1.
 When I asked about a license from the person behind SWFdotNet that would permit the libraries use, I was quoted the price of $10,000.
-I had $25 in my bank account and was unemployed.
+I had $25 in my bank account.

 How do I lookup a past order?

 You can look up a past order by logging into your profile.
 You'll be able to see your active licenses and the expired ones as well.
 Your default password is your first order number unless you change your password.